leannenorthrop/leannenorthrop.github.io/_posts/2015-12-28-bramble-prep.md

 tags: [raspberry-pi, bramble, arm, archlinux]
 blogpost: true
 ---
 As I don't have a case to securely hold the bramble together at present I thought now would be a good time to prepare the OS image I would need on each node.
 My partner, who is curious about the topic, struck on a 'faster' Linux distribution built to run on the Broadcom ARM 7 processors on Raspberry Pi 2 models, [Arch Linux Arm](http://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2]).
 It's a nice Linux distribution that takes me back to my first days of using Slackware Linux in the late '90's.
+Also as a nice addition it's a rolling update.

 Creating an image for my collection of class 10 SD cards on OSX El Capitan turned out to not be straight forward with little hurdles along the way.
 I started out by creating a Virtual Box Ubuntu VM so that I could work in a sandbox environment but sadly the SD card reader isn't exposed as a USB device to Virtual Box and so creating partitions wasn't possible.
 Using OSX's native Disk Utility also proved problematic as I could not use the Partition button on the SD Card Reader device.
 Not wanting to use OSX command line, the solution was to use a trial edition of [Parallels Desktop for Mac](http://www.parallels.com/uk/products/desktop/) which thankfully correctly shared the SD card.
 If I knew I was going to be using Parallels in anger then I would consider purchasing a copy.